Docs menutap to expand

 Last updated

 Voice is the fastest input on a phone.
-Wave's mic button gives you speech-to-text dictation straight into the chat — designed for field technicians describing a loss while standing in it.
+Wave's mic button gives you speech-to-text dictation, built for a technician describing a loss while standing in it.
+It works in the home composer and in the chat panel.

 How to use it

 • It is voice-to-text dictation.
-You talk, Wave transcribes, you send.
+You talk, Wave transcribes, you review and send.

 • It is not a two-way voice agent.
-Wave doesn't speak back.
-The reply is text in the chat.
+Wave doesn't speak back; replies arrive as text in the chat.

 When voice helps most

-• When you're walking through a room — describe what you see as you see it
+• Walking a room: describe what you see as you see it

 Tips